hanatos/vkdt/readme.md

 ## faq
+* **does it work with wayland** so far i have not seen it running on wayland, unfortunately. the cli still works (headless mode) but the few times we tried to run the gui were unsuccessful.

 * **can i run my super long running kernel without timeout?**
 if you're using your only gpu in the system, you'll need to run without xorg, straight from a tty console. this means you'll only be able to use the